frcl/gulasch/README.md

 By default `frcl.de/gulasch` returns a nicely formatted timetable of events starting in the next two ours.
 You can control the dispalyed data with parameters.

-If the timetable is to large for your needs it can get a more compact list with
+If the timetable is to large for your needs you can change the column width

+	$ curl frcl.de/gulasch\?colwidth=15

+or get a more compact list with

 	$ curl frcl.de/gulasch\?format=list